ABQAURP's Board of Directors

 He participates on several ABQAURP committees, serving as Chair of the Finance Committee and Vice Chair of the Bylaws and Ethics Committees.

 Thompson Boyd III, MD, CHCQM, CPHIMS, FABQAURP

-Certified by ABQAURP in 1998, Dr. Boyd has served on the Board of Directors since 2011, and has been involved with various ABQAURP committees.
-Dr. Boyd is the Medical Director of Informatics/Physician Liaison at Hahnemann University Hospital in Philadelphia, Pennsylvania.
-Hahnemann is a busy 540-bed hospital with a Level I Regional Resource Trauma Center and academic teaching programs in the medical and surgical specialties.
-After 25 years of practice in Internal Medicine, Dr. Boyd is now working full-time at Hahnemann in areas of physician compliance with patient status (the Observation Program), revenue cycle integrity (appeals and contracts with payers), and managing a Computerized Physician Order Entry system with 172 active order sets in production.
+Certified by ABQAURP in 1998, Dr. Boyd has served on the Board of Directors since 2011, and has been involved with various ABQAURP committees, currently serving as Chair of the Ethics Committee and Vice Chair of the CME Committee.
+Dr. Boyd previously served as the Medical Director of Informatics/Physician Liaison at Hahnemann University Hospital in Philadelphia, Pennsylvania.
+Hahnemann was a 540-bed hospital with a Level I Regional Resource Trauma Center and academic teaching programs in the medical and surgical specialties.
+After 25 years of practice in Internal Medicine, Dr. Boyd also worked at Hahnemann in the areas of physician compliance with patient status (the Observation Program), revenue cycle integrity (appeals and contracts with payers), and managing a Computerized Physician Order Entry system with 172 active order sets in production.
 Working with ABQAURP since the late 1990s has been foundational regarding the financial, quality, and value based practice of health care.